DanDreadless/Vault1337/README.md

 - [x] Import sample from Malware Bazaar
 - [x] IP Reputation lookup
 - [x] Upgrade to Django 5.1 and run tests
+- [x] Limit the number of visible rows in the Vault table adding page numbers
+- [x] Dark mode (There is no Light mode)
+- [x] Docker version Available
+- [x] Tested on Raspberry Pi5 running NGINX and GUNICORN
+- [x] Sample view to have sha256 in url rather than database id

 ## Want to try it yourself?